Analytical Solutions Consulting Inc.

 • Union Demands: NYSCOPBA has called for changes to the HALT Act to address safety concerns.
 However, any modifications would require legislative action, which may be difficult to achieve given the political sensitivities surrounding criminal justice reform.

-• Balancing Humanitarian Goals and Safety: While the HALT Act aims to promote humane treatment, its implementation must be balanced with measures to enhance security and discipline within correctional facilities.
+• Balancing Humanitarian Goals and Safety: While the HALT Act aims to promote humane treatment, its implementation must be balanced with measures to enhance security and workforce discipline within correctional facilities.
 This balance is critical to ensure the safety of both staff and incarcerated individuals.

-Path Forward: A Comprehensive Approach
+Path Forward: A Comprehensive Approach Toward Reform

 Addressing the staffing crisis in NYSDOCCS requires a comprehensive approach that tackles both operational and legislative challenges: